hoffjager/databases/README.md

 	* Total: 941, €22,793.67, €10,196.69, €12,596.98

 There are 941 distinct video games across 8 distinct consoles in the PlayStation collection, since beginning 16 years ago with the PS3 & PSVITA.
+The 8 distinct PlayStation consoles, in order of release, are: PS1, PS2, PSP, PS3, PSVITA, PS4, PSVR, PS5.

-The full prices of all video games on their purchase dates came to a total of €22,793.67.
+The full prices of all video games on their recorded purchase dates, came to a grand total of €22,793.67.

-However, the sale prices (as well as including gifts & subscription service redemptions) came to a total of €10,196.69.
+However, the total sale prices (as well as including birthday & Christmas gifts along with the PlayStation Plus Essential subscription service's game redemptions) came to a total of €10,196.69.

-This resulted in savings of €12,596.98 (55.26% of the total full price).
+This resulted in total savings of €12,596.98 (55.26% of the total full price).

+From the €12,596.98 total savings, the previous 8 years (2017-2024) accounted for €11,988.64 (95%) of the total savings, in comparison to the first 8 years (2009-2016) only accounting for €571.35 (5%) of the total savings.

+The years 2017, 2019, 2021 & 2022 each saw purchases of at least 100 games, accounting for approximately one half of the entire game collection.

 *	How much have all video games cost on average per year?
 Derived from dates_&_finances_2009_to_2024.xlsx: